Have A Tani Approved Thanksgiving

-At Tani USA one of our favorite holidays is Thanksgiving.
+One of our favorite holidays is Thanksgiving.
 Mainly because we love to eat and Thanksgiving is a celebration of food.
-We love to cook, savor and enjoy the flavors, almost as much as we love the feel of our Tani-wear.
+We love to cook, savor and enjoy the flavors, almost as much as we love the feel of our Tani underwear for men.

 This year we are sharing our Tani approved recipes for you to use this Thanksgiving.
 Celebrating the holiday and our new Fall Winter Collection, we paired our recipes with our season's hottest Tani must-have favorites.